-1. A do-it-yourself meal can make things fun and depending on the items can be healthier than Lunchable type meals:
+1. A do-it-yourself meal can make things fun and, depending on the items you choose, can be healthier than Lunchable-type meals:

 •Assemble a turkey and cheese sandwich with some sliced vegetables on the side

 •Make your own cheese pizza with an English muffin, pizza sauce, and shredded cheese